 If your central air is more than ten years old and has a significant coolant leak, you may need a new air conditioner for your home or business in New Jersey.
-That’s because R22, the coolant those older systems used, is discontinued.
+That’s because R22 Freon, the coolant those older systems used, is discontinued.

-Broadley’s updated this article in June of 2021 with information from the EPA and our in-house techs.
-We’ll let you know:
+Broadley’s updated this article in April of 2022 with the latest information from the EPA and on-the-ground reports from our in-house techs and service professionals.
+We’ll explain:

 - Why And When R22 Was Discontinued

 - How To Know If Your AC Uses R22